PA 6: Merge Conflicts

 - Render the document.

-your changes to GitHub.
+Commityour changes andPushyour changes to GitHub.

-You will get an error, read it and Pull
+You will get an error, read it and Pull.

 - No merge conflicts should occur – the changes were auto-merged!